maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 Scroll to the bottom of the page and press the `[Save changes and continue editing]` button.
 Press the `Preview` link.

-From the question preview window, click on `Question tests & deployed versions` link in the top right of the page.
+From the question preview window, click on `Question tests & deployed variants` link in the top right of the page.

 Click `Add a test case` to add a test to your question.
 Fill in the following information